 - Customer feedback is a great thing for pages because your satisfied customers could leave positive reviews and increase the value of your brand on Facebook.
 There are also those who will not be satisfied, but at least their review is where you can control it - offer help, refunds, gifts and so on.
 Let your visitors see that you can provide a satisfying conclusion.

 - Customer Support is something that many businesses manage through their Facebook pages.
 It’s easier for a customer to just to drop in a message on Facebook as opposed to look for your support email address or phone number.
 Hence, moderate your Facebook Page constantly and help them by solving their problems and they will spread the good word.

-Facebook is a great platform for any business looking for exposure and engagement from their audience.
+Facebook is a great platform for any small business looking for exposure and engagement from their audience.
 Once you learn the basics of handling a Facebook business Page, you’ll get much better at getting attention - you’ll know which posts work and what your audience likes.
 Hopefully, this guide will help you do that.